chenxiaolong/avbroot/README.md

     --all
 ```

+### Zip write mode

+By default, avbroot uses streaming writes for the output OTA during patching.
+This means it computes the sha256 digest for the digital signature as the file is being written.
+This mode causes the zip file to contain data descriptors, which is part of the zip standard and works on the vast majority of devices.
+However, some devices may have broken zip file parsers and fail to properly read OTA zip files containing data descriptors.
+If this is the case, pass in `--zip-mode seekable` when patching.

+The seekable mode writes zip files without data descriptors, but as the name implies, requires seeking around the file instead of writing it sequentially.
+The sha256 digest for the digital signature is computed after the zip file has been fully written.

 ### Signing with an external program

 avbroot supports delegating all RSA signing operations to an external program with the `--signing-helper` option.
 When using this option, the `--key-avb` and `--key-ota` options must be given a public key instead of a private key.